Monday, June 10, 1861

 The Battle of Big Bethel was fought on Monday, June 10, 1861 between Union forces commanded by Brig.
 Gen. Ebenezer Peirce and Confederate forces commanded by Col. John B. Magruder and Col. Daniel Harvey Hill in Hampton, Virginia.
+It resulted in a Confederate victory with 86 total casualties.

 Opposing Forces